-Conveying or relating to forming concepts or inventions by actively and fully using the mind to develop details: Susan was expecting guests over for dinner, one of whom was a vegan, and so she spent excogitive time informing herself about what vegans may or may not eat in order to prepare a proper meal for that person and the other guests as well.
+Conveying or relating to the formation of concepts or inventions by actively and fully using the mind to develop details: Susan was expecting guests over for dinner, one of whom was a vegan, and so she spent excogitive time informing herself about what vegans may or may not eat in order to prepare a proper meal for that person and the other guests as well.

 exigency (s) (noun)

 , exigencies (pl)

 1. An urgent situation that demands great attention and exertion and which puts pressure on the people involved: The couple had to cope with the exigencies of their financial situation.

 2. A difficult situation requiring urgent action: The case of exigency suddenly came to life as the neighbors daughter was stuck up in a high tree and couldn't get down again!